Shopify/polaris/polaris.shopify.com/content/components/link/index.md

   - fileName: link-external.tsx
     title: External
     description: Use for text links that should open in a new browser tab (or window, depending on the merchant’s browser settings).
 Use this only when opening a page in the same tab might disrupt the merchant’s workflow.
 ---

-# Link

-Links take users to another place, and usually appear within or directly following a sentence.

-For actions that aren’t related to navigation, use the [button component](https://polaris.shopify.com/components/button).

----

 ## Best practices